-Statewide Results Related to Family Experiences in Early intervention or very strongly agreeing with each of the four items on the survey that address the family's experience in early intervention, and (b) any category of agree for each of the four items.
-Across the four items, the percentage of families strongly or very strongly agreeing exceeded 75%, and the percentage of families agreeing in any category was at or above 95%.
+Statewide Results Related to Family Experiences in Early intervention

+The table below displays the percentage of families reporting: (a) strongly or very strongly agreeing with each of the four items on the survey that address the family's experience in early intervention; and (b) any category of agree for each of the four items.
+Across the four items, the percentage of families strongly or very strongly agreeing exceeded 73%, and the percentage of families agreeing in any category was at or above 95%.